KennethRuan/KennethRuan.github.io/content/jobs/msc.md

 showInJobs: true
 ---

+- Reviewed and scheduled 26 weekly STEM events for 200+ club members
 - Responsible for leading MSEO, an annual science and engineering olympiad.
 MSEO 2022 saw participation from 20 middle schools and 716 participants
-- Oversaw and scheduled 26 STEM-based events for 200+ members
 - Organized and led monthly meetings for the club
 - Led directives relating to merchandise marketing and sales